Welcome

 • Suiteki or Water Droppers: This is a later addition to the collection, of interest to me because they meet the ‘two hole’ rule, and because I wanted some traditional versions of a cow, bull or ox from the lactose intolerant populations of the Far East.

 • Teapots: They fit the rule!
 And, they’re fun.
-I have over 200 of these, which is a good sized collection in and of itself.
+I have well over 200 of these, which is a good sized collection in and of itself.
 Many of them also have creamers and sugars as a set.

-• Rhytons and other Liquid dispensers: This somewhat eclectic category includes modern reproductions of ancient rhytons (see the History page), as well as some cow and bull shaped cruets and vessels designed for wine, oil and vinegar, liquor, that didn't fit well elsewhere.
-It also contains a separate area for Nandi because like Rhytons they are used for ritualistic purposes.
+• Rhytons and other Liquid dispensers: This somewhat eclectic category includes modern reproductions of ancient rhytons and a few real ancient ones (see the History page), as well as some cow and bull shaped cruets and vessels designed for wine, oil and vinegar, liquor, that didn't fit well elsewhere.
+Plus Peruvian Toritos de Pucara, initially made for ceremonial purposes but now a good luck symbol as well as a popular tourist item.
+This web page also contains a separate area for Nandi (Shiva's Bull} - Hindu holy water pots - because like Rhytons they are used for ritualistic purposes.
+This section also includes a number of holy cow and bull vessels used for other purposes in Hindu temples.

 • Tea Sets: Some of these include real cow creamers; but I’ve also included a number of the resin ‘collectibles’.